stefanos50/REGEN/README.md

 ### Updates

+* **09/06/2026**: Added code for exporting the models into ONNX format.
+Added sample code for inference through ONNX Runtime.
+Added instructions for integrading the models into Unreal Engine 5.
 * **22/03/2026**: Added a model trained on the output of FLUX.2-klein-4B.
 * **16/12/2025**: Added pretrained model for [nuScenes](https://www.nuscenes.org/).